-One year since emergency action, Fed gears up for economic boom
+One year since emergency action, Fed projects economic boom

-One year later, the challenge before the Fed could not be more different.
-The economy, by almost all projections, is headed for a historic boom, buoyed by two recent stimulus packages and hopes that all adults will be eligible for a vaccine by May 1.
+Now, Fed officials anticipate GDP could grow 6.5 percent and inflation will hit 2.4 percent by the end of the year.
+And a growing number of Fed policymakers also expect the economy to be healed enough to begin raising interest rates from near-zero in 2023.

+It’s a drastically different outlook than just one year ago, when the Fed convened an emergency meeting and announced its most dramatic move since the 2008 financial crisis: slashing interest rates and buying up hundreds of billions of dollars in bonds.
+Shutdowns froze the American economy, and millions of jobs vanished within a matter of weeks.

-As the Fed wraps up two days of policy meetings on Wednesday, the recovery still has a long way to go.
+At the conclusion of two days of policy meetings on Wednesday, the Fed did not raise rates or pair back its bond purchases, a sign that the economy has yet to heal.
 Some 9 million jobs, and likely more, are still missing from the labor force.
-Entire industries, like hospitality and entertainment, can’t be revived until the pandemic is under control.
+Entire industries, like hospitality and entertainment, cannot be revived until the pandemic is under control.

-The Fed is not expected to raise rates or pair back its asset purchases on Wednesday, a sign that the economy has yet to heal.

-Rather, Federal Reserve Chair Jerome H. Powell is facing a delicate challenge: Convincing Wall Street that while there may be a short-term increase in prices as people spend their new stimulus money, it will not lead to widespread or persistent inflation.

-Powell is scheduled to speak at a 2:30 p.m.
-ET press conference after the Fed releases its latest crop of economic projections, including those for the unemployment rate, inflation and GDP growth over the next few years.
+“Following a moderation in the pace of the recovery, indicators of economic activity and employment have turned up recently, although the sectors most adversely affected by the pandemic remain weak,” according to a statement released after this week’s Fed meeting.

+Federal Reserve Chair Jerome H. Powell now has a big short-term problem.
+Interest rates are rising sharply already, which is worrying Wall Street investors.
+And some economists are warning of price increases as many Americans make use of their $1,400 stimulus checks and plan to spend big on vacations and entertainment once the pandemic ends.

-Those estimates are expected to be much-improved compared with the last time Fed leaders released projections in mid-December, when the outlook for the economy and public health crisis was much different.
+The last time Fed leaders released projections in mid-December, the outlook for the economy and public health crisis was much different.
 Holiday-season travel sent covid cases surging.
-And it was unclear whether Congress and the Trump White House would pass another stimulus package, even as Powell repeatedly urged for much fiscal spending.
+And it was unclear when or whether Congress and the Trump White House would pass another stimulus package, even as Powell repeatedly urged for much fiscal spending.

 Trump ultimately signed a roughly $900 billion relief package days after Christmas.
 And just last week, President Biden signed the $1.9 trillion covid relief bill into law — the result of Democrats’ push to go big on a relief package.

 That latest package — known as the American Rescue Plan — drastically changed economists’ expectations of how quickly the economy can return to its pre-pandemic strength.
 Goldman Sachs is now forecasting U.S. GDP to grow 8 percent this year in the fourth quarter compared to the same period a year ago , marking the fastest increase in almost 60 years.
-Major companies, including American Airlines and United Airlines, said that they would cancel tens of thousands of planned layoffs.
+Major companies, including American Airlines and United Airlines, said they would cancel tens of thousands of planned layoffs.

 After the signing of the American Rescue Plan, Treasury Secretary Janet Yellen said she expected the country “could reach full employment by as soon as next year.”